Most pet turtle species are tough but they can still suffer when you make errors. These are the 5 biggest mistakes pet turtle owners make.

-What Size Tank Should A Turtle Have?
+#1 – What Size Tank Should A Turtle Have?

 Turtles need as much space as you can give them.

-The 1 Inch Per 10 Gallons Rule
+The 1 Inch Per 10 Gallons of Water Rule

-Please note, that these are minimum requirements.
+Please note, that these are minimum guidelines.

 I’m convinced that the number #1 reason that most pet turtles skimp on the size of their turtle tanks is due to cost.
 Most owners would simply rather not shelve out $100+ for a tank.

-You don’t need to spend a lot of money on a tank, but just be aware that turtles need their space!
+So, you don’t need to spend a lot of money on a tank, but just be aware that turtles need their space!

-Do Turtles Need A Filter And UV Light?
+#2 – Do Turtles Need A Filter And UV Light?

-Filters are more important than simply making sure that your turtle is swimming, drinking and living in clean, fresh water.
+Filters are more important than simply making sure that your turtle is swimming, drinking, and living in clean, fresh water.

-Pet turtles need a light source for 3 reasons:
+Pet turtles need UV-light for 2 reasons:

-- UV-A light for metabolism, breeding and the regulation of their mood.
+- UV-A light for metabolism, breeding, and the regulation of their mood.